Sunday Times blood libel cartoon, on Holocaust Memorial Day no less

 “Will cementing peace continue?” reads the caption beneath the image of a Quasimodo-like Netanyahu.
 As if this half-hearted attempt at a pun would help masquerade the overt racism within the image.
 No.

-I guess I was wrong on that count.
-I sure hope I’m not wrong on the other.
+We guess we were wrong on that count.
+Sure hope we're not wrong on the other.

 We are wholly dependent on the kindness of our readers for our continued work.
 We thank you in advance for any support you can offer.